kundan7kumar/kundan7kumar.github.io/travel/index.md

     <col width="85%">
     <tr>
         <td valign="top"><strong>[Jan 2020]</strong></td>
         <td>Joined <a href="https://cs.iastate.edu/">Iowa State University </a> as a Ph.D.
-Student, moving further enhancement of knowledge in the process &#128230;
+Student, moving further enhancement of knowledge in the process in my armory.&#128230;
         </td>
     </tr>